KajiyamaVK/KajiyamaVK/README.md

     My E-mail
   </a>
 </div>
-My life with web programming started with a lot of SQL stuff to debug.
-I worked for companies where all the business logic was inside stored procedures, triggers, views, and functions - and man - I started to love that.
-For me, it was just like a quiz game - like Sudoku or chess.
-So then, I started learning everything that I could - and geez, it was a lot.
-Time passed and I decided to focus on something.
-I'm not the Rain Man in programming so I had to focus.
-Now - let me show you my...
+🚀 Once upon a time in the land of web programming, I was thrown into the deep end, swimming with SQL sharks! 🦈 Working for companies where the business logic was like a secret society of stored procedures, triggers, views, and functions.
+And guess what?
+I fell head over heels for it! 🥰 For me, it was like playing a thrilling game of Sudoku or a strategic match of chess. 🎲🎮 I then embarked on a quest to learn ALL the things, and boy, was my brain thirsty! 🧠💦 But hey, I'm no programming superhero, so I had to pick my battles.
+Now, drumroll please... 🥁 Let me unveil my..

 ## Super-powers
 ### Programming Languages